Aix-en-Provence in Spring: markets, cafés and slow days in the old town

 Alternatively, if you’re flying into Marseille Provence Airport, you can take the direct shuttle bus (Le Car 40) from the airport terminal to Aix-en-Provence’s bus station.
 The trip takes roughly 30 minutes, and buses run every 30–60 minutes throughout the day.

-Getting Around Once You’re in Aix
+Getting around once you’re in Aix

 The historic city centre is walkable, and most of what you’ll want to see (markets, galleries, shops, and cafés) is within a 10–15 minute radius on foot.
 If you’re staying centrally, you won’t need public transport for day-to-day exploring.